MichaelOE/home-assistant-MyFisker/README.md

 # Fisker Ocean component for Home Assistant
 [![BuyMeCoffee][buymecoffeebadge]][michaelo-buymecoffee]

+**Currently inactive due to Fisker inc. has shut down API server.
+If/when this comes back online, the integration will be as well.**

 Custom component for getting information about your Fisker Ocean presented in Home Assistant.

 # Features